NSO-developer/nso-gitbook/nso-at-a-glance.md

 ### HA and Clustering

-NSO supports a 1:M high-availability mode.
+NSO supports a 1:N high-availability mode.
 One NSO system can be primary and can have any number of secondaries.
 Any configuration write has to go through the primary node.
 The configuration changes are replicated to the read-only secondaries.
 The replication can be done in asynchronous or synchronous mode.
-In the synchronous, the transaction returns when the secondaries are in sync.
+In the synchronous mode, the transaction returns when the secondaries are in sync.

 For large networks, the network devices can be clustered across NSO systems.
 Say you have 100,000 devices split into two continents.
 You may choose to have 50,000 devices in one NSO and 50,000 in another.
 There are several options on how to configure clusters to see the whole network.
 The most common is a top NSO where services are provisioned, and the top NSO sees the whole network.